 Ladyboy Cabarets may not be everyone’s cup of tea but for fans, Chaweng Beach has many to choose from!
 Thailand’s katoeys or the “third sex” are world famous, partly because there are so many of them and also because they are so feminine.
 In fact, it can be difficult to tell if the beautiful young lady paying you attention was a lady at birth, as many a surprised tourist has discovered.

-Every Wednesday morning from 07:30, a group of enthusiastic walkers, Koh Samui Hill Walks group, meet in Lamai and go up to the top of Samui’s lush mountain, along steep mountain roads and tracks through the jungle, to over 600 metres above sea level.
+Every Wednesday morning from 08:15, a group of enthusiastic walkers, the Koh Samui Hill Walks group, meet in Lamai and go up to the top of Samui’s lush mountain, along steep mountain roads and tracks through the jungle, to over 600 metres above sea level.
 At the peak is the temple Wat Teepangkorn, with its own large Standing Buddha and a Reclining Buddha on display, also a museum and magnificent panoramic views over the whole island and beyond, to the mainland.
-An overall hike of 18 - 20km and 5 – 6 hours, depending on the route, led by experienced guides, this walk is only intended for people of extremely good natural fitness.
+Other routes include a steep trek up to the Secret Buddha Garden or a visit to the Khun Si waterfall.
+An overall hike of 16 - 20km and 4 – 6 hours, depending on the route, led by experienced guides, this walk is only intended for people of extremely good natural fitness.
 It would not be suitable for the infirm or for children.
 Think of it as a free detox!
 Refreshments and food are available at several points along the route.